UBC-MDS/DSCI-552-2425-team35/README.md

     docker compose up

-Copy the link from the output and paste it to your browser and change the port number from `8888` to `9999` to launch jupyter notebook.
+Copy the link from the output (the link would look like below)
 ![Jupyter-lab](img/jl-link.png)

+and paste it to your browser and change the port number from `8888` to `9999` to launch jupyter notebook.
 ![Jupyter-lab](img/9999.png)

 ## Dependencies